thomwiggers/thomwiggers.nl/content/events/2019-04-12-cwg-lpn/index.md

   algorithm use little memory, but by itself Gauss is slower than attacks that use more memory.

   Unfortunately, we determine that this combination will not work.
-We also look at improving the codes used by the reduction by applying StGen codes, which was proposed by Simona Samardjiska at a DS lunch talk in March 2017.
+We also look at improving the codes used by the reduction by applying StGen codes, which was proposed by simonasamardjiska at a DS lunch talk in March 2017.
 While this improves run-time performance in theory, the real-world performance is much less positive.

   Finally, we developed software that we hope allows people to easily work with the LPN problem and the algorithms that aim to solve it.